Should I Invest In A Metal Building Or Add On To My Current Building?

 Local Considerations

-Whether you're expanding or relocating, local codes can limit the size and functionality of your newly designed facility.
+Whether you're expanding or relocating, local building codes can limit the size and functionality of your newly designed facility.

 Most cities have a master plan that has been in place for decades.
 The master plan details what areas will be zoned commercial, residential, and mixed-use.